-This office provides testing services for BCCC students and community members at the Newtown, Bristol, and Perkasie campuses.
+This office provides testing services for BCCC students and community members at the Newtown, Bristol and Perkasie campuses.
 The main office is located in Rollins 100, Newtown campus.
 Most testing is done on a walk-in basis and services include:

-- Placement testing in reading, writing, math, AESL, and chemistry. - Administration of the CLEP, DSST, PSB, NLN, as well as examinations through the Kryterion Testing Network and Castle WorldWide. - Course testing for On-Line Learning and Hybrid classes and Make-Up Testing and accommodated testing for on-campus classes. - Exam proctoring for Distance Learning students from other colleges.
+- Placement testing in reading, writing, math, AESL, and chemistry. - Administration of the CLEP, DSST, TEAS, as well as examinations through the Kryterion Testing Network. - Course testing for e-Learning and Hybrid classes and Make-Up Testing for on-campus classes. - Exam proctoring for Distance Learning students from other colleges.

-Testing information, including schedules, can be viewed online at www.bucks.edu/testing.
+For the most up to date information on testing please visit www.bucks.edu/testing.
 Testing Services staff can be reached by e-mail through testing@bucks.edu or at 215-968-8466.